 The Winning Overall Poem has a cash prize of $1000.
 Other prizes include books and poetry packs.
 These will be on display and presented on Sunday 11 November 2018 at Bigge Park Liverpool.

-The registration form and poetry entries need to be sent to email@example.com by the 16 October 2018.
+The registration form and poetry entries need to be sent to email@example.com.
 The registration and poem need to be sent as one email with the entry clearly named with the student’s name, name of entry and school in the title.
 On the poem it should only have the poem title.

 Any questions, please contact Cayn Rosmarin on firstname.lastname@example.org or Michael Campbell from WestWords email@example.com